Contents

 CVE-2023-XXXXX

 The discipline isn’t “scan and panic.”
 It’s “scan, triage, fix what’s fixable, document what you’re accepting, and rebuild on a fresh base regularly so the inherited cruft ages out.”
 Most of your real wins come not from chasing individual CVEs but from moving to a slimmer base image — a -slim or distroless variant — which removes whole categories of vulnerable packages you were never using anyway.
+A distroless image has no shell, no package manager, and no dozens of system libraries, so a scan of it is often near-empty not because you fixed anything but because the vulnerable stuff was never there.
+That’s the highest-leverage move in the whole discipline: reduce the surface, and the CVE count drops on its own.

 If you ship containers and you aren’t scanning them, Trivy is the lowest-effort, highest-return change you can make this week.
 It’s a single binary, it runs offline once the database is cached, it covers images and code and IaC, and it costs nothing.
 Wire it into CI with a sensible severity floor and --ignore-unfixed, keep a triage file, and rebuild on slim bases.